Kardok-Delikaya/Kardok-Delikaya/README.md

-- 👋 Merhaba, benim adım Ömer Faruk Yerlikaya.
+- 👋 Hi, my name is Ömer Faruk Yerlikaya.
-- 👀 Oyun Programlama ile ilgileniyorum.
-Kodladığım bazı mekanikleri görmek isterseniz youtube kanalıma videolarını attım: https://www.youtube.com/@kardokdelikaya9570/videos
+- 👀I am interested in Game Programming.
+In my youtube channel you can watch some of the mechanics I have been coded: https://www.youtube.com/@kardokdelikaya9570/videos
+- I use mostly Unity.
+I get models and animations from Unity's Asset Store and then I program mechanics and make them work together.